Diesel-Locomotive/picoCTF-2018-writeups/README.md

 }
 ```

 we see that the cake we serve is freed but we still have access to it in the cakes array stored in our shop struct.
+How can we exploit this?
+Well, having just come out of doing contacts, it makes sense to try and utilize a double free in some sort of manner.
+Let's see what we have to work with.

+##### Leaking libc